Bachelor In Paradise 2017 Cast: Is Corrinne Olympios In? What We Know So Far

 The Bachelor 19‘s Chris Soules

-According to Us Weekly, Soules has been invited, but hasn’t made a decision.
+According to Us Weekly, Soules has been invited but hasn’t made a decision.
 And he has his reasons: a farm to tend back in Iowa, a busy schedule (being a failed reality TV contestant is a demanding job, apparently).
 And most importantly, unlike other dudes in the Bachelor franchise, Soules has gotten fat.

 “I’ve gotten chubby.
 That’s my main concern.
 Those guys have abs and s**t!”